cesarvr/blog/content/post/prometheus.md

 # Before We Start

-But how we can create this container?
-That's the objective of these articles, we are going to learn how we can encapsulate behaviour in containers and use them to enhance existing applications, pretty much like Istio does.
+But how we can create container like this?
+That's the objective of this post, we are going to learn how we can encapsulate behaviour in containers and use them to enhance existing applications, pretty much like **Istio** or <put-here-your-service-mesh> does.
+The objective is to identify what is the magic behind this frameworks, so in case of problems you know what to do.
+Also because, as we are going to see, we can come up with very powerful patterns.

 This guide will be divide in three parts:

-- **Part One**: How to deploy applications supporting multiple containers.
+- **Part One**: How to deploy applications that runs in multiple containers.
-- **Part Two**: Develop and deploy our "Telemetry" container, we are going to plug this container to any service and gather some simple telemetry.
+- **Part Two**: We are going to develop a reusable "Telemetry" container, to gather information about other services.
 - **Part Three**: Write a simple dashboard.
 Once this "Telemetry" container is appended to other services, we are going to signal our dashboard with the usage information across our "service mesh".

 I'm going to use OpenShift because is the Kubernetes distro I'm most familiar with, but this techniques should also work in Kubernetes as well.